libxml-raku/LibXML-raku/doc/Parser.md

         my LibXML $parser .= new();
         my LibXML $parser .= new: :$opt1, :$opt2, ...;

     Create a new XML and HTML parser instance.
 Each parser instance holds default values for various parser options.
 Optionally, one can pass options to override default.
-Unless specified otherwise, the options `load-ext-dtd `, and `expand-entities ` are set to True.
-See [Parser Options ](Parser Options ) for a list of libxml2 parser's options.

 DOM Parser
 ----------